apache/spark/docs/howto/operator.rst

 Using the operator
 """"""""""""""""""

-Example operators below are using all connectivity options (note connection id from the operator matches the `AIRFLOW_CONN_*` postfix uppercase - this is standard AIRFLOW notation for defining connection via environment variables):
+Example operators below are using all connectivity options.
+Note connection id from the operator matches the `AIRFLOW_CONN_*` postfix uppercase.
+This is standard AIRFLOW notation for defining connection via environment variables):

 .. literalinclude:: ../../airflow/contrib/example_dags/example_gcp_sql_query.py